Kalmar Castle: History

 During the twelfth century a round defensive tower was built on Kalmarsund and a harbour constructed.
 At the end of the thirteenth century King Magnus Ladulås had a new fortress built with a curtain wall, round corner towers and two square gatehouses surrounding the original tower.
 Located near the site of Kalmar's medieval harbor, it has played a crucial part in Swedish history since its initial construction as a fortified tower in the 12th century.

 One of the most significant political events in Scandinavia took place at Kalmar Castle in 1397, where the Kalmar Union was formed - a union of Denmark, Norway and Sweden (including Finland), organized by Queen Margaret I of Denmark.
-During the Swedish rebellion against Denmark in 1520, the fortress was commanded by Anna Eriksdotter (Bielke), who at the death of her spouse, Johan Månsson Natt och Dag, in the middle of the rebellion against Denmark in 1520, took control over his fiefs and defended Kalmar against Denmark.

-The fortress was improved during the 16th century under the direction of King Gustav I and his sons King Eric XIV and King John III, who turned the medieval fortress into a castle fit for a renaissance king.
+During the Swedish rebellion against Denmark in 1520, the fortress was commanded by Anna Eriksdotter (Bielke), who at the death of her spouse, Johan Månsson Natt och Dag, in the middle of the rebellion, took control over his fiefs and defended Kalmar against Denmark.The fortress was improved during the 16th century under the direction of King Gustav I and his sons King Eric XIV and Johan III who turned the medieval fortress into a castle fit for a renaissance king.
+Upon ascending the throne, King Johan III of Sweden initiated an extensive reconstruction program for the castle, beginning almost immediately after his coronation.
+In 1574, the architect Domenicus Pahr commenced the renovation work.
+As part of the project, all towers, except for three—the southeastern, northeastern, and "Kuretornet"—were modified to achieve a uniform height, with their roofs covered in lead.
+Additionally, all windows were reshaped into squares, and the original roofing was replaced with a gable roof covered in clay.
+The king also ordered the facade to be painted white and the roof red.
+Following the completion of the castle's exterior, an interior renovation commenced in 1587, two years after Johan III's visit to the castle.
+Several rooms were remodeled, including "Gamla kungamaket" (the old throne room), "Rutsalen" (the chequer hall), and "Grå salen" (the grey hall).
+The "Nya kungamaket" (the new throne hall) was renovated to its present-day interior, incorporating decorative elements such as 2,200 gold-painted leaves.

 The garrison was loyal to King Sigismund during the rebellion by Duke Charles, and continued to hold out even after Sigismund was decisively defeated at the Battle of Stångebro.
-The castle was therefore besieged by the duke's forces in March 1599, and was compelled to surrender on 12 May.
+The castle was therefore besieged by the Duke's forces in March 1599, and was compelled to surrender on 12 May.
 The three commanders were subsequently killed, along with nineteen other members of the garrison, in a mass execution traditionally known as the Second Kalmar Bloodbath.

 Kalmar Castle suffered heavy damage during the Siege of Kalmar, the main engagement and namesake of the Kalmar War (1611-3), and was badly damaged by a fire in 1642.
 Repairs were begun, but from the end of the seventeenth century the castle was allowed to fall into disrepair.